 About me

-I received a Bachelor of Social Sciences from the University of Hong Kong in 2015 and a Master of Science in conservation ecology and environmental informatics from the University of Michigan in 2017.
+I am currently a PhD candidate at the Bren School, University of California, Santa Barbara.
+I received a Master of Science from the University of Michigan in 2017 and a Bachelor of Social Sciences from the University of Hong Kong in 2015.
 I speak Mandarin, Hakka, English, Spanish, and Portuguese.
-I have conducted fieldwork in Brazil, Bolivia, China, Indonesia, and the US.
+I have conducted fieldwork in Brazil, Bolivia, Peru, China, Indonesia, and the US.
 I spend most of my free time wandering in nature looking for wildlife or dancing to Latin music.

 You can find my latest CV here.
+I am on the academic job market in 2024-2025.

 To get in touch, please email yifan_he@bren.ucsb.edu.